Patient Safety

 Adverse drug events (ADEs) and healthcare-associated infections (HAIs) are among the most common adverse patient safety events.

-We will work with you to substantially reduce all-cause harm by 2024.
+We work with eligible hospitals, nursing homes and clinical outpatient providers to substantially reduce all-cause harm.

-We will collaborate with community coalitions and nursing centers to implement process changes that will result in a reduction of ADEs and HAIs.
+We provide tools, education and technical assistance to help providers implement process changes that result in a reduction of ADEs and HAIs.

 Goals

-• Establish medication management collaborations with nursing centers and community coalitions
+• Establish medication management collaborations between nursing centers, hospitals and community outpatient providers

 • Reduce opioid-related ADEs, misuse, and deaths